-We’ve had little precipitation this winter and spring, which increases our risk of drought and could impact our water supply in the coming months.
-Many areas in the province – mostly in southern Alberta – are already dealing with drought conditions.
+Low precipitation during the winter and spring months, increases Sturgeon County’s risk of drought and could impact the water supply in the coming months.
+Many areas in the province, mostly in southern Alberta, are already dealing with drought conditions.

 Sturgeon County is aware of the potential for a drought and is monitoring the situation very closely.
 Departments are developing strategies to minimize potential impacts on the County and our residents.
 The County is working with its partners and including any information from the province in its planning.